 Maker Faire is the Greatest Show (and Tell) on Earth—a family-friendly showcase of invention, creativity and resourcefulness, and a celebration of the Maker Movement.
 It’s a place where people show what they are making, and share what they are learning.

 Makers range from tech enthusiasts to crafters to homesteaders to scientists to garage tinkerers.
 They are of all ages and backgrounds.
 The aim of Maker Faire is to entertain, inform, connect and grow this community.

-The original Maker Faire event was held in San Mateo, CA and in 2017 celebrated its twelfth annual show with some 1200 makers and 125,000 people in attendance.
+The original Maker Faire event was held in San Mateo, CA and in 2019 celebrated its 14th annual show with over 1200 makers and more than 125,000 people in attendance.
 World Maker Faire New York, the other flagship event, has grown in six years to 900+ makers and 95,000 attendees.
 Forty larger scale Maker Faires occur in cities around the world—Berlin, Paris, Rome, Tokyo, and Shenzhen to name a few—and over 170 community-driven, independently organized Mini Maker Faires are now being produced in the United States and in 43 other countries around the world.

 Maker Faire is primarily designed to be forward-looking, showcasing makers who are exploring new forms and new technologies.
 But it’s not just for the novel in technical fields; Maker Faire features innovation and experimentation across the spectrum of science, engineering, art, performance and craft.